-Many but not all OES services rely on proxy users to run on Linux (see "Which Services Require Proxy Users and Why?" on page 260).
+Many but not all OES services rely on proxy users to run on Linux (see "Which Services Require Proxy Users and Why?" on page 334).
 Proxy user creation and/or configuration is therefore an integral part of configuring OES.

 None of the OES services require that you specify proxy user information during the OES installation, but some, such as AFP, DNS/DHCP, CIFS, and iFolder, give you the option to do so.
-Others, such as NCS and NSS create proxy users without user input.
+Others, such as NCS and NSS create proxy users without user input, while Archive and Versioning Services always uses the install admin as its proxy user.